A jet missing since 1971 was found submerged in Vermont's Lake Champlain

 When the ice melted in the spring of 1971, debris from the plane was found on Shelburne Point, according to Kozak.
 An underwater search in May of 1971 was unable to find the wreckage.
 At least 17 other searches happened, including in 2014, according to Kozak.
 At that time, authorities were spurred by curiosity after the Malaysia Airlines plane disappearance that year with the hope that new technology would find the wreck but it did not.

-Barbara Nikita, who lives in southern California and her cousin Kristina Nikita Coffey, who lives in Tennessee, spearheaded recent search efforts and contacted other victims' relatives.
+Barbara Nikitas, who lives in southern California and her cousin Kristina Nikita Coffey, who lives in Tennessee and is the daughter of George Nikita, spearheaded recent search efforts and contacted other victims' relatives.

 What was fascinating in reconnecting with the group was “everybody had pieces of the pie and the puzzle that when we started sharing information and sharing documents what we got was a much greater both understanding and perspective of the information, how we were all impacted by this,” said Charles Williams, whose father, Robert Ransom Williams III, an employee of Cousin’s Properties, was on the plane.

-He called Kozar a hero for his dedication to finding the plane.
-After the 2014 search was unsuccessful, Kozar became intrigued and searched a sonar survey of the lake taken by the Lake Champlain Maritime Museum and Middlebury College.
+He called Kozak a hero for his dedication to finding the plane.
+After the 2014 search was unsuccessful, Kozak became intrigued and searched a sonar survey of the lake taken by the Lake Champlain Maritime Museum and Middlebury College.
 He found four anomalies on the lake floor.
-Then in 2022, a colleague, Hans Hug of Sonar Search and Recovery in Exeter, New Hampshire, and his friend who has an ROV, said they wanted to look for the plane, Kozar said.
+Then in 2022, a colleague, Hans Hug of Sonar Search and Recovery in Exeter, New Hampshire, and his friend who has an ROV, said they wanted to look for the plane, Kozak said.
 The team found a plane but it turned out to be a military aircraft.
-Last winter Kozar searched the sonar survey again and found another anomaly, which the team discovered last month was likely the plane wreckage.
+Last winter Kozak searched the sonar survey again and found another anomaly, which the team discovered last month was likely the plane wreckage.

 The National Transportation Safety Board is investigating to verify if it is the plane, Williams said.
 The NTSB doesn't do salvage operations, which would be expensive, Williams said.